 Scottish-born Cunninghame Graham was a prolific writer, authoring over thirty books, revered by the likes of Mark Twain, Joseph Conrad and George Bernard Shaw.
 During the 1870s, he was a cattle rancher in Texas and gaucho (or horseman) in Latin America, before becoming a Liberal Party Member of Parliament for North West Lanarkshire.
-He supported radical equality measures in late Victorian Britain (campaigning for which he would even spend time in jail).
+He campaigned for radical equality measures in late Victorian Britain (for which he would even spend time in jail).
 He was later the first president of the Scottish Labour Party (accompanied by Keir Hardie as Secretary-General), and soon after would become founder and first president of the Scottish National Party in 1934, making the initial case for an independent Scotland, 80 years exactly before the people of Scotland voiced their say on the matter.
 Success, he certainly achieved.
 The question remains: why have most of us never heard of him?
 The answer is just as curious: he didn’t need us to.

 The title story perhaps illustrates this most literally.
 It begins with the beautifully evocative description of a skeleton of a Spanish General – his rank clear from insignia on his worn jacket, though otherwise dressed in fake militaria and seated on a deserted beach in Cuba, following the recent war of independence.
 Cunninghame Graham was at odds with the representations of the scene.
 On the one hand, he imagined the Spanish fleet on the shoreline burning for no other cause than its politicians sending those less fortunate and of lesser means to secure their colonial economies on their behalf.
-On the other, the naval officer’s living conquerers donning a similar guise, offering no virtue as they paraded their “cheap air of insincere success” on the sandy shore.
+On the other, the naval officer’s living conquerors donning a similar guise, offering no virtue as they paraded their “cheap air of insincere success” on the sandy shore.

 Refreshing as this smattering of Caribbean sea spray, the father of modern Scottish nationalist politics further extends the riches provided of our enduring General, as he gets to the heart of our less than stellar abilities at respecting and understanding one another, in his second sketch, The Gaulichu Tree.

 The story depicts a symbol of sacred significance to the indigenous tribes of Argentina’s southern grasslands.
 The tree served as cathedral, church, town-hall and centre of a religion for the groups, who had now largely been killed due to genocidal assault.
-As the author explained, appealing to the imagination of the tribes, it was symbolic of the “incarnation of the spirit of [their] race, in all its loneliness and isolation from any other type of man”.
-Its significance could simply not be grasped by conquerers of the land – who thoughtlessly likened it to a Christmas tree!
+As the author explained, appealing to the imagination of the tribes, it was symbolic of the ‘incarnation of the spirit of [their] race, in all its loneliness and isolation from any other type of man’.
+Its significance could simply not be grasped by conquerors of the land – who thoughtlessly likened it to a Christmas tree!
 As with our Spanish skeleton, the memory of a once vibrant people becomes altered to the whims of vulgar victors.

 Cunninghame Graham’s sympathy is clear.
 He cared deeply for the wrongs of oppression and killing in the Argentine.
 He was even ‘victim’ to one of the last Indian raids whilst a cowboy in Texas (not that this changed his opinion on their treatment – recognising their desperate hunger and frustration).
 Indeed, this bleak inequality was a primary driver of his later political ambitions back in Scotland, where he amongst other things, was a key change-maker in areas of suffrage, land reform, improved living conditions, workers’ rights, and Scottish self-determination.
-He ends the piece in characteristic honour and abandon, as per tribute to the proud General: “…so let it stand upon its stony ridge, just where the Sierra de la Ventana fades out of sight….a solitary natural landmark if naught else, which once bore fruit ripened in the imaginations of a wild race of men, who at the least had for their virtue constancy of faith, not shaken by unanswered prayer”.
+He ends the piece in characteristic honour and abandon, as per tribute to the proud General: ‘…so let it stand upon its stony ridge, just where the Sierra de la Ventana fades out of sight….a solitary natural landmark if naught else, which once bore fruit ripened in the imaginations of a wild race of men, who at the least had for their virtue constancy of faith, not shaken by unanswered prayer.

 The grace of Cunninghame Graham’s sentiment reanimates personal stories never given the light of day, due to the untold effects of ignorance, pride and injustice.
 It shines a light on trampled-on legacies and brings them back to life.
 The final story in Success is also one of its most relevant.
-Castles in the air brings high-definition resolution to 19th century economic underclasses in the UK.
+Castles in the Air brings high-definition resolution to 19th century economic underclasses in the UK.
 The author offers personality for the dispossessed.
-Our author’s acute awareness of the injustices faced by the working classes, as well as being his primary political motivator, has incidentally led to conflict with his parliamentary peers (resulting in poet Hugh McDiarmid’s affectionate term of the young politician as an eagle in a hen house).
+Our author’s acute awareness of the injustices faced by the working classes, as well as being his primary political motivator, has incidentally led to conflict with his parliamentary peers (resulting in poet Hugh McDiarmid’s affectionate term of the young politician as an eagle in a hen house’).

 The story viscerally depicts the invisibility, the hunger and disappointment that surrounds an impoverished worker – in spite of the skills he had gained as a stone mason and his evident worth to society.
 Most uniquely, it describes the pervasiveness of hope for a better life, far more realised in the imaginations of the dispossessed than any other class.
 Here, Success finds its new definition.
-“How few can rear a really substantial castle in the air?”.
+‘How few can rear a really substantial castle in the air?’.
 Our author refers to the imagining of possibility as a driving force for persisting with the harsh disconnection from society.
 (He is not entirely without his signature cynicism either, so often is an aspiration an improved material existence for those in no need of improved economic security).
 However, our author is no fantasist, and recognises that a society that does not support the impoverished, is a devastating one.
-He describes the man’s withering plight: “Past villages and towns, along the lanes, by rivers and canals he wandered, always seeking work; worked at odd jobs and lost them, slept under railway arches and in the fields, in barns and at the lea of haystacks, and as he went along, he dreamed (though now more faintly) of his castles in the air”.
+He describes the man’s withering plight: ‘Past villages and towns, along the lanes, by rivers and canals he wandered, always seeking work; worked at odd jobs and lost them, slept under railway arches and in the fields, in barns and at the lea of haystacks, and as he went along, he dreamed (though now more faintly) of his castles in the air’.

 One hundred and twelve years after the publication of Success, 87% per cent of the Scottish electorate made the choice to vote in the Scottish Independence Referendum – the largest non-obligatory voter turnout in modern political history.
 Political framing aside, these were people – women and men of all classes and creeds – who a century earlier, would not have had this opportunity.

 In thinking about the various guises of success which the Scottish Referendum brought, we might ask the question: what form has Cunninghame Graham’s forgotten Spanish skeleton taken?
 The cynical or satirical may banally suggest it as the nationalist activists and politicians.
-But such a perspective misses the point entirely, because success must be personality-less, as with the General in his chair (“rewards of any kind are but vulgarities”, quoth the horseman).
+But such a perspective misses the point entirely, because success must be praiseless and personality-less, as with the General in his chair (“rewards of any kind are but vulgarities”, quoth the horseman).
 If Cunninghame Graham were alive to see the progress made, I’ve no doubt he would smile…modestly.
 Perhaps he would consider the forgotten 87.
 Perhaps he would once more lament: let them sit on and rest, looking out on the sea, where their last vision saw the loss of their doomed country’s fleet.

 Success by R.B.
 Cunnunghame Graham.
 1902.
 Duckworth’s Greenback Library.